arturosalazar/todo-list/README.md

 # todo-list
-off shoot and own additions to todo-list started with code from practical javascript
+off shoot and additions to todo-list project started with practical javascript

+My goal is to use the base project I built with Practical Javascript as a platform to practice adding new features with JS/CSS/HTML